johntcarroll/ishb.github.io/README.md

 It is hosted on github pages which is fast, free, and easy to deploy.

-It uses Jekyll as a build tool, so it's ready to support a world-class blog with permalinks, xml feed, and more (but we don't need one yet).
+It uses Jekyll so it's ready to support a world-class blog with permalinks, xml feed, and more.

 ## Adding/Editing Content